 Please visit the Church Calendar for more specific times, dates and locations.

-Please CLICK HERE to see all Ministry/Mission areas in which you can get involved, as well as contact Small Group Leaders, Class Facilitators and Mission/Ministry Leaders directly.
+Please check out our Ministry /Mission areas in which you can get involved, as well as contact Small Group Leaders, Class Facilitators and Mission/Ministry Leaders directly.

 “The Table” Adult Sunday School & Fellowship

-Our Adult Sunday School class meets year-round at 8:00am in the Education Building.
-Using a Bible-based, Christ-focused, United Methodist-approved curriculum, these classes offer vibrant discussions on a variety of topics that are pertinent to today’s world.
+Our Adult Sunday School, “The Table”, meets year-round at 9:30am in the Esther Room of the Missions Center.
+Using a Bible-based and Christ-focused curriculum, these classes offer vibrant discussions on a variety of topics that are pertinent to today’s world.
 All adults are welcome to join at any time during the year.

-This group meets at the Mountain Brew Coffee House located at 6832 S Kings Ranch Rd #5 for coffee and stimulating conversation, and discusses ways we can live as faithful Christians in today’s world.
+This group meets Monday mornings at 9:30am in the Emmaus Room of the Education Building for coffee and stimulating conversation, and discusses ways we can live as faithful Christians in today’s world.
 Be sure to bring your Bible and any theological topics of conversation you would like us to explore… all are welcome!

 DISCIPLE Bible Study Series